krislitman/KrisLitman/README.md

 ### A little about me:

 - Currently a Software Developer at IDAX Data Solutions
-- Former Project Manager, working with multi-modal Transportation data collection projects
+- Former Project Manager, working on multi-modal Transportation data collection projects
 - Use he/him pronouns
 - Currently learning Python, Django, and data analysis with Pandas
 - Have a blog on [Medium](https://kris-litman.medium.com/)